OpenSecEd/ac/intro-ac/README.md

-[Access control] introduces the area of access control.
-It covers access control models (e.g. ABAC) and policies (e.g. Bell-LaPadula and Biba).
+[Authorization and Access Control] introduces the area of access control: authentication vs authorization, access rights and privileges.